yyaaa1/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * How does overall crime rate vary over time?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * Is there any correlation between time and crime rate in each city?
- * (insert your question or task here) Are there interesting spatial patterns in X?
- * (insert your question or task here) How many X are there across different Y?
+ * What is the most dangerous area in each year?

 ## Sketches